Culture of Ivory Coast: Political System/Economy

 The Senufo are known as excellent farmers, and are mainly a farming society.
 They live by a strict caste system, where the farmer is top and the musicians are at the bottom, everyone else filling in between.
 One of the highest possible honors given in the Senefo culture is the title of sambali (champion cultivator), who is respected throughout the region and in his old age is typically given a strong leadership role.
 Even for those who do not belong to the farmer caste, farming is huge in the Senefo culture.
 The society is very community centered; people often take turns working each other's lands, trading off and on.
 There is usually a group in each village made up of men from ages 15 to 35, who are in charge of working in the fields and providing a huge festival during the dry season.
 To make farming and chores fun, local games to see how fast a man can hoe a field are held.
 Another society for men is the poro, or school for young men, usually located in the forest.
 For Senefo women, the greatest ability is the ability to cook well; if a woman or girl cannot, it is a shame to the family.
 The women's society, sandogo, is responsible mainly for divination.

+Gouro (Kweni)

+Gouro also known as Kweni is a region of the Ivory Coast located in regions along the Bandama River.